chouchouiio/CHOUCHOU.github.io/_pages/about.md

   </div>
 </div>

 Reinforcement learning, UAV visual detection, and edge-device meter detection and reading.
 Published an invention patent for urban traffic planning based on reinforcement learning methods.
+Independently completed two commissioned corporate technical projects: high-sensitivity, real-time detection of multiple physical instrument gauges and their readings in a factory workshop environment, and industrial damage detection using low-altitude drone-based remote sensing.
 Under the guidance of a supervisor from South China University of Technology.